9 min read

 Why it stands out:

-• Full control over your site and content
+• Full control over your site, content, and learner relationships

-• Better fit for memberships, SEO, and broader business growth
+• Stronger fit for memberships, SEO content, and broader business growth

 • Easier to evolve into a course-plus-community or premium learning platform

-WordPress with LifterLMS or Tutor LMS is another strong owned-platform route, especially when the business needs a smoother creator workflow, a membership-heavy model, or a more modern course-building experience.
+WordPress with LifterLMS or Tutor LMS is another strong owned-platform route, particularly when the business needs a membership-heavy model or a more modern course-building interface.
+Both are capable LMS plugins with active development and good WordPress ecosystem integration.

 Best for: self-owned course businesses that want flexibility without relying on one hosted platform vendor.